LaihoE/cyber-security-project/README.md

 ## Vulnerability 2.
 Lack of logging
 [Logging](server/config/settings.py#L33)

 Logging is essential for spotting users trying to attack your website.
 It’s essential to have logging of security critical-parts, like logins/registers of users, but also more trivial things.
 Preferably the logger would alert admins when enough suspicious activity is detected.
 The app has no logging currently.
-You can see an example of how to turn on logging here:
+Click above link to see how logging could be turned on.